safiire/n65/README.md

     the PPU and APU, (values for locations like $2000 and $2001, the $4000s, etc.)
   - Support binary literals ie %10101010
+  - Anonymous Label support, (maybe, not sure if I like the idea)
+  - Give this project a better name.

  Some new additions:
   - Ported NES101 tutor to this assembler.